Watkins lifts Penn State to 52-50 win over No. 24 Gophers

 THE BIG PICTURE

-Minnesota: Coach Richard Pitino wasn't pleased with his team's lack of physicality in its loss to Michigan State on Wednesday.
-Minnesota players responded, not just with tough play to keep Penn State's shooters off balance, but also with speed in transition.
+Minnesota: Gophers coach Richard Pitino wasn't pleased with his team's lack of physicality in its loss to Michigan State on Wednesday.
+Minnesota players responded, not just with tough play to keep Penn State's shooters off balance early, but also with speed in transition to seize control.
+Despite letting this one go, the young Gophers have plenty of talent to compete in the Big Ten.

-Penn State: The Nittany Lions have looked much better than they have in recent seasons, but they are still struggling to put together complete performances in conference games.
-They're getting closer.
+Penn State: The Nittany Lions have looked much better than they have in recent seasons and have young talent intermixed with veteran experience.
+But they've rarely put complete performances together in conference games.
+A lackluster first half in this one was followed by a frenetic second, evidence this young roster is still learning.

 UP NEXT